Find and fix code smells in C++ with regexes

 auto up = std::unique_ptr<a, s>(ptr);

-This way, it is not possible by accident to use the wrong deleter.
+This makes it impossible to use by accident the wrong deleter.

 For cases like a.reset(b.release())